|Guide||♦||4 Triplogs||Active Topic|

-The hike: I began before sunrise in order to avoid the quick temperature increases that occur each morning in June.
-The TH (Bear Flat #178) is easy enough to find even in the dark, but once you have crossed the Tonto Creek (almost immediately as you begin) you will encounter the marker for trail #178.
-What was confusing for me was that the directional arrow on the sign points straight ahead, but with the minimal lighting available I could only discern a game trail to the right.
-For the next 45 minutes I zig-zagged across the slippery slopes from one game trail to another thinking these were some sort of switchbacks to reach the top.
-Pine needles covered much of this "trail" which altered from about 12 to 3 inches wide as I made my way up and then down again hopelessly trying to find the real trail.
-What I discovered on the return trip was that I should have began the hike by beginning with an immediate left turn after crossing Tonto Creek and following the fence line of the private property.
-The GPS route accompanying this description leaves out the "fun stuff"; but, if your into nearly vertical ascents with no firm footing, clinging to every sapling you can find in order to avoid sliding back down to the camground and crawling over deadfall then turn right at the trail marker.
+The hike: I began before sunrise to avoid the quick temperature increases that occur each morning in June.
+The TH (Bear Flat #178) is easy enough to find even in the dark, but once you have crossed the Tonto Creek (almost immediately as you begin), you will encounter the marker for trail #178.
+What was confusing for me was that the directional arrow on the sign points straight ahead, but with the minimal lighting available, I could only discern a game trail to the right.
+For the next 45 minutes, I zig-zagged across the slippery slopes from one game trail to another, thinking these were switchbacks to reach the top.
+Pine needles covered much of this "trail," which altered from about 12 to 3 inches wide as I made my way up and then down again, hopelessly trying to find the real trail.
+What I discovered on the return trip was that I should have begun the hike by starting with an immediate left turn after crossing Tonto Creek and following the fence line of the private property.
+The GPS route accompanying this description leaves out the "fun stuff,"; but if you're into nearly vertical ascents with no firm footing, clinging to every sapling you can find to avoid sliding back down to the campground and crawling over deadfall, then turn right at the trail marker.

 Eventually, I decided to attack the mountain head-on and made my way up...at which point I connected with the real deal, Trail #178.
 From there, it was still more climbing along an abandoned jeep trail and into the Hellsgate Wilderness.
 Soon after that, the jeep trail narrows, and you will reach the intersection with Trail #186.
 The tough part is behind you, and it's time to enjoy mostly flat hiking.
 Bear right and follow the trail as it rides the ridgeline, passing two tanks and providing some fantastic views from on high across Hellsgate.